 Behavioral addictions come in many forms.
 Here are some of the most common:

 - Video games

 In special regard to the last type on this list, gambling is an addiction so closely resembling drug and alcohol addiction that the American Psychiatric Association classifies it as an addictive disorder.
 In fact, gambling addictions affect the same brain receptors as drug addiction and treatment for gambling disorder is often comprised of therapy settings and processes as drug and alcohol abuse.

 A variety of influences contribute to the development of each of these addictive behaviors, including substance abuse, genetics, and personality.
 In regard to the latter, the term “addictive personality” is common in general conversation as well as professional research.
 In fact, despite the absence of official medial criteria related to addiction, treatment, and recovery; research nevertheless confirms similar personality traits among people suffering from substance abuse addictions and behavioral addictions.

-Fortunately, people with behavioral addictions will often become simply worn out from the toll their behavior takes on their lives, their health, and its effect on family and friends.
-In a similar vein, they may endure significant losses—personal relationship, financial, career—that makes them realize that the wonderfully exciting thing they couldn’t do without is now a terrible burden.
+Fortunately, people with behavioral addictions will often become simply worn out from the toll their behavior takes on their lives, their health, and their effect on family and friends.
+In a similar vein, they may endure significant losses—a personal relationship, financial, career—that makes them realize that the wonderfully exciting thing they couldn’t do without it is now a terrible burden.

 For example, relationships are often the first to suffer when an addictive behavior takes over.
 Trust between partners, family members, or friends dwindles and pressure mounts on others to cover up someone’s behavior addiction or work harder to compensate for it.